rose-coste/docs-container-service/_best-practices/container-design-philosophy.md

 Linux Kernel community.
-However, since Docker Inc. is in fact a business, one can expect that Hykes has a responsibility to his investors and himself to position all of Docker’s offerings as the preferred methodology – as one can imagine in these scenarios, the suggestions should be taken with a grain of salt.
+However, since Docker Inc. is in fact a business, one can expect that Hykes has a responsibility to his investors and himself to position all of Docker’s offerings as the preferred methodology.
+As one can imagine in any scenario in which advice comes from a profit-motivated entity, you should take this advice as a starting point and then do your own investigation to find the approach that works best for you.

+## One process per container

 Docker’s “Best Practices” guide suggests that you
 “run only one process per container [(1)](#resources).”
 Though it initially seems